ST10209261/PROG6212_PART1/README.md

 Function: Allows the Programme Coordinator/Academic Manager to reject a claim.
 Usage: Click this button to reject the claim after evaluation.
 Installation and Setup

-Prerequisites:
-Ensure you have the latest version of .NET Core installed.
-A compatible database server (e.g., SQL Server) should be set up and configured.

 Usage
 Submitting a Claim: